All Episodes

 Don't lie.

-Yeah, Linda put you up to this because I click it a lot.
+Linda put you up to this because I click it a lot.

-No, I I I watch you faithfully every night.
+No, I watch you faithfully every night.

-If if I can go there and rip that pen out of his hand, I would myself.
+And I'm like, oh my God, if I can go there and rip that pen out of his hand, I would myself.

-She goes, You could actually tell him.
+So she goes, you could actually tell me.

 All right.

-I will I will try and take your request.
+I will try and take your request.

 And we just all want you to retire him.

-You know, we had enough of combs.
+You know, we had enough of Combs.

-I know Linda, you I know you put her up to this.
+I know you put her up to this.

 Let me tell you something.

-She's a strong line woman.
+She's a strong woman.

-She don't need me.
+She doesn't need me.

 Got it.